ArturMoczulski/delconis-atavism-server-docker/README.md

 ### Development with VS Code + Gradle workflow

+This repo sets you up with automatic reload of the Atavism Server on File save in VS Code for ease of development.

 #### Setup

 1. Install VS code extension [Trigger Task on Save](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.triggertaskonsave) to enable auto building and deployment of `agis.jar` to the Atavism Server on saving `*.java` and `*.gradle` files.